- 1 medium head of cabbage

 - Work the cabbage with clean hands, potato masher, or Cabbage Crusher until there is plenty of liquid and the cabbage is a bit mushy.
 This portion of the process usually takes about 10 minutes.

 - If using whey, add the whey and mix well.
-If using a starter culture, add the culture as specified by the instructions that came with the culture.

 - Stuff the cabbage into the fermenting container, pressing the cabbage underneath the liquid.
 If necessary, add a bit of water to completely cover cabbage.